© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Great Oak Road standing stone is a scheduled monument protected by Cadw under reference BR301.
 View the official record →

-Great Oak Road standing stone is a prehistoric monolith located in Breconshire, Wales, and represents a significant example of Bronze Age ritual and ceremonial practice in the region.
+Great Oak Road standing stone is a prehistoric monolith located in Breconshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM BR301.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR301.

 Great Oak Road standing stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Great Oak Road standing stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR301.